-The UK government has taken its first steps to ease the coronavirus (COVID-19) lockdown restrictions, following a series of announcements from the prime minister.
+The UK government has taken further steps to ease the coronavirus (COVID-19) lockdown restrictions.

-It has put a timeline in place (specifically for England – Scotland, Wales and Northern Ireland are working to different lockdown easing timescales), which covers when businesses can open, when children can return to school and more – the steps are dependent on the situation of the outbreak.
+It’s continuing with its lockdown easing timeline (specifically for England – Scotland, Wales and Northern Ireland are working to different lockdown easing timescales), which covers when businesses can open, when children can return to school and more – the steps are dependent on the situation of the outbreak.

 The three lockdown easing steps